braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 Identify an external platform you want to connect to Braze and check that the platform supports webhooks.
 Sometimes, these settings are referred to as "API notifications" or "web service requests".

-Shown below is an [example Typeform webhook](https://www.typeform.com/help/a/webhooks-360029573471/), which are easily configurable by logging on to their platform:
+The following is an [example Typeform webhook](https://www.typeform.com/help/a/webhooks-360029573471/), which are configurable by logging into their platform:

 ![][9]